Friday, October 30, 2020

 Description: This odd weapon consists of a 6" long piece of pearlescent alicorn in a crude socket hilt made out of what appears to be a length of crimped pipe, making an improvised but dangerous stiletto of sorts.
 There is no guard, and the rounded "blade" won't fit most conventional sheaths.
 Perhaps a trip to a wizards' supply shop for a wand scabbard is in order?
 Magical senses will easily detect a strong aura of purity from the blade itself, which is quite obviously the tip of a unicorn's horn.

 Powers: Badly-made or not, the alicorn's magic still makes this quite a dangerous weapon for its size, with a middling-high enhancement bonus to accuracy and damage (say +3 in D&D terms).
 It also has an unusual side effect related to its inherent makeup.
 Any creature struck by a Alicorn Shiv is immediately purged of any poisons active in its system.
-Outside of combat, you jab yourself or an ally if you act swiftly enough after the poison effect triggers.
+Outside of combat, you can jab yourself or an ally if you act swiftly enough after the poison effect triggers.
 In combat, you can stab an ally within reach if you can reach them before their next turn after being poisoned, but this requires an attack roll if they're still actively fighting (as opposed to laying on the floor dying of poison, for example).
 If you have the weapon ready you can also stab yourself as a reaction to being poisoned (after the save is failed, if your system uses poison saves), no attack roll required.
 In all cases, you have to dig deeply enough to cause basic dagger damage (d4 in most D&D games) to trigger the purgative magic.

 Note that alcohol and recreational drugs count as poisons, which allows for a painful but instantaneous way to sober up.